Table of contents

 But what are the innovative digital therapies available, and what trends should leaders look for in a solution?
 This trend report will help you discover the six key trends that will shape the future of workplace health strategies for 2021 and beyond.

-1. Moving Beyond EAPs with Digital Therapy
+1. Moving Beyond EAPs with Digital Mental Health

 In 2021, there will be a massive upward trend or shift in leaders re-evaluating employee benefits, turning their attention towards what EAPs can do for employee mental health.